HangyuChen/HangyuChen.github.io/personalstatement.md

 <br>Second of all, the study and research when I pursued my master degree provided me with new visions and laid a solid foundation for my future research on relevant fields.
 As mentioned before, during my undergraduates when lacking of knowledge about antenna, I was wondering how some wireless electronic modules, such as GPS antenna in SIM808 and nRF24L01, delivered the message through the air without any physical connection.
 Not until I took Antenna course during master period did I understand its mechanism and decide to do some research on antenna.
 Thus, I conducted the research on scattering of antenna based on microwave imaging through the whole master period.
 In this process, I grasped a lot of skills to use professional simulation software such as FEKO, ANSYS HFSS, and CST Studio.
 Most importantly and fortunately, supervised by Dr. Jingcheng Zhao, I acquired capability of analyzing complicated issues.
 Besides, some of my research outputs were concluded and published in IEEE 18th International Conference on Communication Technology (Awarded the Best Oral Presentation of Sessions).
 Eventually, I summed my research and wrote an article published in International Journal of Distributed Sensor Networks (IF 2.3).

 <br>After graduation from Beijing University of Aeronaut and Astronaut, I worked at Beijing Institute of Technology serving as a research assistant and continued my research on antenna and array design, active metasurfaces and radar cross section analysis and control.
 During this period I concluded my research and wrote an article which was submitted to IEEE Transaction on Antenna Propagation (IF 5.7) and under review.
+Devoting myself to doing research of brings me a great sense of fulfillment.

 <br>At last, based on facts and reasons stated above, I firmly choose to look for a PhD vacancy and continue my research on relevant fields.